Alesa3/StarWars-API/README.md

 There is also an input field where the user can submit a character name which will display info about that specific character.

-At last, I have showcased planet names and random facts about each and one of them.
+At last, I have showcased planet names by fetching from the API and added random facts about each and one of them.

 ## How to clone, install and run